project-ocre/project-ocre.github.io/docs/quickstart/first-app/index.md

 - Using Visual Studio Code with Dev Containers for an integrated IDE experience
 - Using Docker interactively for a command-line workflow

-Once your environment is ready, proceed to [Creating Your First App](./first-container) to create your first Ocre application.
+Once your environment is ready, proceed to [Building And Deploying Your First Container](./first-container) to continue with your first Ocre application.